mikeduglas/ColumnReorderingListbox/README.md

 # ColumnReorderingListbox
-A user can drag column headers to reorder columns in the listbox.
+The user can drag column headers to reorder columns in the listbox.